kriszyp/cobase/README.md

 ```
 The resulting data store will lazily compute and cache these transformed summary objects, providing nearly instantaneous access on repeated accesses.

+When defining a transform/cached entry, you should specify a version number in the `register` method that should be incremented whenever the transform is changed so that the table can be recomputed when it changes.

 ### Join
-The compositional function is a join.
-The `Cached` base class can be create with more than one data source.
+The compositional functionality is a join, which is acheived by simply providing multiple data sources to the  `Cached` base class.
 We can provide multiple data sources, which are then combined by id, and passed into the `transform` function.
 ```
 import { Cached } from 'cobase'
 class ProjectSummary extends Cached.from(Project, ExtraProjectInfo) {